Now more than ever, businesses are focusing on creating delightful mobile website experiences.

 But their mobile site is displayed a little differently: On a mobile device, the information on their site is shown in a list with alternative dark and light modules.
 This makes it easy for users to skim the page without getting lost in text.

 They've also made the text and fields on their forms large and easy to read:

 idig Marketing is a development and communications provider.
-Their mobile website is laid out similarly to their desktop website, but I especially liked how they incorporated the interactive heart icons into their blog posts so users can "Like" their posts.
+Their mobile website is laid out similarly to their desktop website, but I especially liked the readily available accessibility options menu on the right side of the screen.